Labour Law Numbered 4857

 - Part-time and full-time employment contracts

-An employee working under a part-time employment contract must not be subjected to differential treatment in comparison ta a comparable full-time employee solely because his contract is part-time, unless there is a justifiable cause for differential treatment.
-The divisible benefits to be accorded to a part-time employee in relation to wages and other monetary benefits must be paid in accordance to the length of his working time proportionate to a comparable employee working full-time.
+An employee working under a part-time employment contract must not be subjected to differential treatment in comparison to a comparable full-time employee solely because their contract is part-time unless there is a justifiable cause for differential treatment.
+The divisible benefits to be accorded to a part-time employee about wages and other monetary benefits must be paid following the length of their working time proportionate to a comparable employee working full-time.